saisilinus/node-express-mongoose-typescript-boilerplate/README.md

 - removes \_\_v, createdAt, updatedAt, and any schema path that has private: true
 - replaces \_id with id

-### hideToJSON

-The hideToJSON plugin applies the following changes in the toJSON transform call:

-- removes \_\_v, createdAt, updatedAt
-- replaces \_id with id
-- allows user to dynamically hide field by passing schema paths

 ### paginate